Mark Cooperberg, PhD, and Elizabeth McHugh, PhD, are our Clinical Psychologists

 Elizabeth specializes in evidence-based assessment and intervention for children, adolescents, and adults with neurodevelopmental differences.
 She has extensive experience in diagnostic evaluations for autism spectrum disorder, attention deficit/hyperactivity disorder (ADHD), learning disabilities, and emotional/behavioral regulation difficulties.
 She also has experience working in schools on appropriate programming and interventions in the classroom to meet a child’s individual needs.
 Additionally, Elizabeth provides therapy for children and adolescents with emotional and behavioral difficulties.

 Individual Psychotherapy Sessions

-Mark, Elizabeth, and Parin work directly with children, adolescents, and adults.
+Mark and Elizabeth work directly with children, adolescents, and adults.
 They provide psychological evaluations and therapy aimed at addressing specific disorders as well as improving overall social emotional learning.
 They use the latest computer-based interventions and assessments, including the Integrated Visual and Auditory Continuous Performance Test – Second Edition (IVA-2), and Mark is a certified Cogmed coach, qualified to assess and enhance executive functioning skills, such as sustaining focus and attention and improving working memory.

 Family Therapy Sessions